HBTGmbH/xml-to-udl/README.md

 ## Prerequisites

 Make sure you have [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker Desktop](https://www.docker.com/products/docker-desktop) installed.
 Windows users should use the PowerShell for executing the following docker commands (e.g. ${pwd} only works in the PowerShell).
+For Linux users we provide a bash script `ìmport-studio-export.sh` that handles permission problems when mounting the docker volume for the UDL export.

 ## Features